Kelvinphan17/PHP_CRUD_Invventory/docs/Deliverable3.md

 ## Database Technology

 Subspace uses the PostgresSQL to store inventory data into a database.
+To create the db upon deployment, we must call ```./bin/db/create.bat``` which creates a PSQL database that <br>
+1. Checks to see if the db "subspace" already exists and drops it if it does
+2. Creates the db "subspace"
+3. Imports [schema.sql](../db/schema.sql) into the db and it
+   - Creates a sequence to increment unique ID's
+   - Creates an ENUM type to store the item status
+   - Creates a table to store all inventory data
+4. Seeds the database with [seed.sql](../db/seed.sql) which contains sample data <br>

 Using [create.bat](../bin/db/create.bat) the database is created and seeded.
-A sample output of browsing the databse using a CLI can be seen in the screenshot below.
+A sample output of browsingthe databse using a CLI can be seen in the screenshot below.

 ![Database output](../images/db.png)